The Screwtape Letters: Music

 Called to Arms' concept album Peril and the Patient (August 10, 2010) is based entirely on The Screwtape Letters.

 In U2's music video for the song "Hold Me, Thrill Me, Kiss Me, Kill Me" (1995), an animated Bono is seen walking down the street holding the book The Screwtape Letters.
 While on stage during the Zoo TV Tour Bono would dress as Mr. MacPhisto, his alter ego.
 Bono would wear a gold suit and devil horns and usually make prank calls to politicians.

-The lyrics for The Receiving End of Sirens' song "Oubliette (Disappear)", from the album The Earth Sings Mi Fa Mi (2007) were inspired by a passage from The Screwtape Letters.
+The lyrics for The Receiving End of Sirens' song "Oubliette (Disappear)", from the album The Earth Sings Mi Fa Mi (2007), were inspired by a passage from The Screwtape Letters.

 In the Christian metal band Living Sacrifice's album Ghost Thief, there is a track titled "Screwtape".
 Frontman Bruce Fitzhugh explained that the song is "about temptation and the proverbial 'devil on your shoulder.'
 It's about the thought process we go through to justify a thought or action that is not good for the soul".
 Fitzhugh also explains how he thought it was interesting Lewis wrote from the perspective of Screwtape and that he wrote from the same perspective in the song.

-The group The Oh Hellos released the album Dear Wormwood which they have described as a form of speculative fiction from the point of view of "the patient".
+The group The Oh Hellos released the album Dear Wormwood, which they have described as a form of speculative fiction from the point of view of "the patient".

-The three-part song "Salt (in the Wounds) of the Earth" on the 2021 album "Laysongs" by mandolinist Chris Thile was inspired by The Screwtape Letters.
+The three-part song "Salt (in the Wounds) of the Earth" on the 2021 album Laysongs by mandolinist Chris Thile was inspired by The Screwtape Letters.

+David Bazan references the book in the lyrics of the title track of the 2024 Pedro the Lion album Santa Cruz.

 Political discourse

-President Ronald Reagan quoted from The Screwtape Letters in his famous 1983 speech to the National Association of Evangelicals.
+President of the United States Ronald Reagan quoted from The Screwtape Letters in his 1983 speech to the National Association of Evangelicals.